carpentries/instructor-training/episodes/01-welcome.md

 training, as in all Software/Data Carpentry workshops is subject to the Software and Data Carpentry Code of Conduct.
 We will be able to give our best effort (and have the most fun!) if everyone abides by these guidelines.
-We will also be discussing and practicing teaching techniques to creating a positive and welcoming environment in your classrooms.
+We will also be discussing and practicing teaching techniques to create a positive and welcoming environment in your classrooms.

 ### Carpentry History and Culture